Your Christmas or Mine 2: Production

 In March 2023, the British Comedy Guide disclosed that a sequel to Your Christmas or Mine? was set to start filming next month.
 Your Christmas or Mine 2 was produced for Prime Video by Mighty Pebble Pictures and The Story Collective.
 The screenplay was written by Tom Parry again, while direction was once more taken over by Jim O'Hanlon.
 Production was overseen by Richard Webb and Kate Heggie, with James De Frond, Kris Thykier, O'Hanlon, Parry, and Damian Keogh serving as executive producers.

 While much of the core cast returned from the first film, Harriet Walter did not reprise her role of housekeeper Iris.
 New cast members included American actress Jane Krakowski, playing Humphrey's new girlfriend Diane, as well as Rhea Norwood as Bea, a hotel guest.
 Filming of Your Christmas or Mine 2 took largely place in Sölden, a municipality in the Ötztal valley of Tyrol, Austria, in April and May 2023.
 Shooting locations included Innsbruck Airport, a hay barn of a farmhouse near Heiligkreuz, the superior hotel Schöne Aussicht on the slopes of the Sölden-Hochsölden ski area as well as the slopes number 15, 19, and 20, accessed by the Rotkogelbahn.
 The opening scene of the film was shot at Stansted Airport.

 Music

 Paul Saunderson returned to produce the score for Your Christmas or Mine 2.
-Aparat from his original music, the film features cover versions of various popular Christmas songs, for which Prime Video enlisted a number of British musicians, including Sam Ryder, Anne-Marie, Conor Maynard, Alesha Dixon, and Hayley Sales.
+Apart from his original music, the film features cover versions of various popular Christmas songs, for which Prime Video enlisted a number of British musicians, including Sam Ryder, Anne-Marie, Conor Maynard, Alesha Dixon, and Hayley Sales.
 The songs were released as the film's soundtrack on 7 November 2023, by Warner Music.
 It was preceded by the release of two promotional singles, including "You're Christmas to Me" by Ryder and "Christmas Without You" by Anne-Marie, the former of which reached number two on the UK Singles Chart on 22 December 2023.